-- The risk factors included in the Listing Document issued on or around 12 May 2022 in respect of the Bonds, attaching the Bond Instrument, and those set out in the First Circular are incorporated by reference in this Supplemental Circular. - The implementation of the Proposals to the benefit of Bondholders is conditional upon and subject to the bondholders of the 2020 Corporate Bonds issued by the Company approving, by special resolutions amendments, to the principal repayment date and interest payment dates of the 2020 Corporate Bonds and the bondholders of the 2023 Corporate Bonds issued by the Company approving by special resolutions the amendments to the interest payment dates of the 2023 Corporate Bonds, as cited in their respective bond instruments as having a similar effect as the Proposals.
-There is no guarantee that the bondholders of the 2022 Corporate Bonds and 2023 Corporate Bonds will approve these amendments. - In the event the Proposals are not approved by bondholders the Company may not be able to satisfy the solvency test requirements under the Companies Law and may be subject to administration or insolvency proceedings.
+- The risk factors included in the Listing Document issued on or around 19 December 2023 in respect of the Bonds, attaching the Bond Instrument, and those set out in the First Circular are incorporated by reference in this Supplemental Circular. - Implementation of the Proposals is also subject to the bondholders of the 2020 Corporate Bonds issued by the Company approving, by special resolutions, amendments, to the principal repayment date and interest payment dates of the 2020 Corporate Bonds and the bondholders of the 2022 Corporate Bonds issued by the Company approving by special resolutions the amendments to the interest payment dates of the 2022 Corporate Bonds, as cited in their respective bond instruments as having a similar effect as the Proposals.
+There is no guarantee that the bondholders of the 2022 Corporate Bonds and 2023 Corporate Bonds will approve these amendments.

+In the event the Proposals are not approved by bondholders the Company may not be able to satisfy the solvency test requirements under the Companies Law and may be subject to administration or insolvency proceedings.